youssef-mansor/TheAgentCompany/docs/EVALUATION.md

 the grading functions, are encrypted.
 The evaluator entrypoint, `/utils/eval.py`, contains the decryption code, and you need to pass the decryption key as an environment variable when you run it: `DECRYPTION_KEY='theagentcompany is all you need'`.

-The [below section](#general-steps) describes the general steps to run evaluation.
+The section below describes the general steps to run evaluation.
 Different platforms or agents might require variation on steps, but the general principles should hold.
 If you'd like to use [OpenHands](https://github.com/All-Hands-AI/OpenHands) for evaluation, please refer to the [RUN EVALUATION WITH OPENHANDS](../evaluation/README.md) doc.
 You could also use it as a reference to automate your evaluation pipeline.